MuqarrabG/Whatsapp-Mockup/Screenshots/Readme.md

 # Create_Group.JPG
 This is what the create chat form looks like thwn the user is trying to create a chat group with multiple other users. (a Group)

+# Signup.JPG
+This is what the signup page looks like for making an account.

+# Signup_Invalid_Email.JPG
+This is what the signup page looks like if you entered an invalid Email address.

+# Signup_Password_Criteria.JPG
+This is what the signup page looks like if you select the password box.

+# Signup_Empty_Field.JPG
+This is what the signup page looks like if you submit the form with empty fields.